shikharmittal04/epspy/docs/_build/html/_sources/detexp.rst.txt

    obj.ref_freq()

+.. _gen-freq:

 General frequency
 ^^^^^^^^^^^^^^^^^

 The next important task is performed by the function :func:`gen_freq`.
 It scales the brightness temperature at reference frequency for each source according to a power law to a desired range of frequencies.
 The desired frequencies should be supplied (in Hz) as a :mod:`numpy` array to this function.
 For example the following should be your python script

 .. code:: python